-The projected five year forecast shows a continuation of fiscal year 2015 for fiscal year 2016.
-Fiscal years 2017, 2018, 2019 & 2020 show a reduction according to what we have been told with the passage of the biennial budget passed in June 2015.
+The projected five year forecast shows a continuation of fiscal year 2016 for fiscal year 2017.
+Fiscal years 2018, 2019, 2020 & 2021 show a reduction of 10% for each year of the forecast.

 Line 1.060 All Other Revenues

 This line item serves as a miscellaneous revenue category for various sources not included above such as investment income, payments in lieu of taxes for compensation agreements, facility rentals, fees, tuition, donations, and other miscellaneous revenue sources.
 Estimates are based upon historical trends.